-Further description
+Further description:

-- Available types and wattages (main types used in EU): 10 70 W - Available Colour Temperatures: 2.700K up to > 6.500K - Typical Colour Rendering Index (Ra): 80- >90 - Average Lifetime: Typically 15.000 -20.000hrs on an electronic control gear, - Base (standard designation): G13 (bi-pin), IEC/EN60061), - Dimmable ( with special electronic control gear)
+- Available types and wattages (main types used in EU): 10 70 Watt (W) - Available Colour Temperatures: 2.700 up to >6.500 Kelvin (K) - Typical Colour Rendering Index (Ra): 80->90 - Average rated Lamp life (B50): Typically 40.000 90.000 hours (h), - Corresponding service life time: 30.000 h (T5 on ECG), up to 75.000 (T8 on ECG) - Dimmable

-Figure 2: Picture of a T8 lamp base G13 (bi-pin)
+Figure 2: Pictures of a T5 (G5 bi-pin base) and a T8 lamp (G13 bi-pin)

 Double capped fluorescent lamps are always components of a lighting system.
-Because of the physics of gas discharge, fluorescent lamps cannot be operated directly on ac mains voltage.
+Because of the physics of gas discharge, fluorescent lamps cannot be operated directly on ac line voltage.
 Conventional control gears (CCG) have traditionally been used to limit the current.
 T8 lamps in a luminaire with a CCG usually need a so-called starter, an electronic component which is replaced together with the lamp due to a limited life time.
 The introduction of electronic control gears (ECG) brought several advantages compared to CCG regarding power consumption, lifetime, maintenance costs, temperature behaviour, switching, flicker, dimming etc..
+Electrical characteristics of long life lamps are compatible to normal life lamps.

-T8 lamps can be used with CCG as well as with ECG.
+T8 lamps can be used with CCG as well as with ECG, while T5 are nearly exclusively operated in luminaires with ECG.
 There are numerous different control gears available on the market offering various functionalities.
-They are used depending on the customers/users requirements, such as dimming, temperature range, light management systems, emergency lighting, single or multi lamp drive, stand-alone luminaire vs. multi-luminaire lighting system etc..
-LightingEurope roughly estimates that ca. 60% of the installed T8 luminaires are using a CCG, there are no statistical data available.
-International standards make sure that lamps, control gears and light management systems can be operated in a safe and efficient way and that lamps and control gear can be exchanged while keeping a reliable system.
+The choice of the control gear is depending on customer requirements, such as dimming, temperature range, light management systems, emergency lighting, single or multi lamp drive, stand-alone luminaire vs. multi-luminaire lighting system etc..
+International standards make sure that fluorescent lamps, control gears and light management systems can be operated in a safe and efficient way.
 It is essential that only suitable combinations of lamps and luminaires are installed and maintained.